 James Rogers is a war historian, DIAS professor, and a fellow of the London School of Economics.
-He works with the BBC, History Channel, and he is the presenter of the Untold: Weapons of War and Traces of WW2 TV series on Dan Snow’s History Hit TV.
-James also presents the World Wars podcast, broadcast twice a week on Spotify, Apple Music, and Acast.
+He works with the BBC, History Channel, and he is the presenter of the Untold: Weapons of War and Traces of WW2 TV series on History Hit.
+James also works with Netflix and presents the Warfare podcast, broadcast twice a week on Spotify, Apple Music, and Acast.

 James advises governments and international organisations on the history of warfare, contemporary security, and issues of weapons development.
-He is currently Special Advisor to the UK Parliament's All-Party Parliamentary Group on Drones, a UK MoD Defence Opinion Leader, and an adviser to NATO and the United Nations.
+He is currently Special Advisor to the UK Parliament's All-Party Parliamentary Group on Drones and Modern Conflict, a UK MoD Defence Opinion Leader, and an adviser to NATO and the United Nations.

 He has previously been a Visiting Research Fellow at Stanford University, Yale University, and the University of Oxford and he is Co-founder and Co-Convenor of BISA War Studies, the War Studies section of the British International Studies Association.

-His work has appeared in the Bulletin of Atomic Scientists, the International Journal of Human Rights, International Peacekeeping, International Politics, the Arctic Yearbook, History Today, BBC History Magazine, and BBC World Histories (amongst others).
+James has written for the Washington Post, the Guardian, Bulletin of Atomic Scientists, the International Journal of Human Rights, International Peacekeeping, International Politics, the Arctic Yearbook, History Today, BBC History Magazine, and BBC World Histories.

-James’ research has been featured by the New York Times, Wall Street Journal, Washington Post, Economist, CNN, Reuters, the Guardian, Rolling Stone Magazine, ABC News, NPR, Forbes, China Daily, BBC, Wired, and Gizmodo.
+His research has been featured by the New York Times, Wall Street Journal, Economist, CNN, Reuters, Rolling Stone Magazine, ABC News, NPR, Forbes, China Daily, BBC, Wired, and Gizmodo (amongst others).

 Having previously focused on publications with academic university presses, he is currently working on his first public focused trade book project and has two new TV series out in 2022.

 Link to showreel here